8 Video Marketing Trends To Watch in 2022

 The Future of Video Marketing

-Need a little help tapping into those upcoming trends?
+Need a little help tapping into those upcoming video content marketing trends?
 Idomoo’s Next Generation Video Platform makes data-driven video marketing simple.

 Specializing in personalized, interactive and contextualized videos, our platform is equipped with automation tools and an intuitive web interface to get your campaign up and running in a matter of days.
 That includes the most cutting-edge video trends, like UGC-enabled videos and shoppable videos to name two.